KareemAbdoSE/Advanced-Customer-Management-System/README.md

 - **Environment Flexibility:** Easily switch between local and cloud databases.
 - **Docker Support:** Optionally containerize your application for consistent deployment.
 - **Security:** Basic setup with room for adding Spring Security.
+- **CI/CD Pipeline:** Integrated with GitHub Actions for continuous integration and continuous deployment (CI/CD) to automatically build, test, and deploy the application.
+- **Slack Integration:** Slack notifications set up to report build and deployment statuses.
+- **React Frontend:** Built a frontend using React (Vite, Axios, and Chakra UI) to interact with the backend and display customer data.

 > **Note:** This project is fully functional and deployed to AWS, but additional features and improvements may be added.